Starrcade '83: A Flare for the Gold: Background

 Starrcade was headlined by the feud between Ric Flair and Harley Race over the NWA World Heavyweight Championship.
 In 1981, Flair won the title from Dusty Rhodes on September 17 in Kansas City, Kansas, where Rhodes and Flair were not major names.
-Flair felt that the match was poorly orchestrated due to the location, and because Rhodes was unhappy about losing the title.
-Initially, Flair was not well accepted as the champion by the promoters and fans in certain territories.
-On June 10, 1983, Race won the title from Flair, and began his seventh reign as the champion.
-The NWA wanted Race to win the title to set Flair up as long term champ at Starcade '83.
-Harley was reluctant, but agreed.
+Flair felt that the match was poorly received due to the location, a choice he blamed on Rhodes, who was unhappy about losing the title.
+Initially, Flair was not well accepted as champion by promoters and fans in some territories.
+On June 10, 1983, Race defeated Flair, beginning his seventh title reign.
+The NWA chose Race in order to make Flair the long-term champ at Starrcade '83; Race reluctantly agreed.

-Their feud began, with Flair portrayed as the protagonist and Race as the antagonist, who was afraid to lose the title and employed unethical tactics to remain the champion.
-The storyline involved Race offering a $25,000 bounty to have Flair put out of professional wrestling to avoid losing the title.
-On August 31, Bob Orton Jr. and Dick Slater attacked Flair by performing an aided piledriver, dropping his head into the canvas.
-Flair was portrayed as suffering from a serious neck injury, and they collected the bounty from Race.
-Flair announced his retirement from professional wrestling, but returned on September 21 by attacking Orton and Slater with a baseball bat.
-The promoters planned for their feud to culminate at Starrcade after a long pursuit.
-It later transpired the WWF's Vince McMahon offered to pay Race $250,000 to walk out on the NWA and join the WWF, in an attempted sabotage; Race kindly rejected the offer.
+Their feud portrayed Flair as the protagonist and Race as the antagonist afraid to lose the title, employing unethical tactics to remain champion.
+In storyline, Race offered a $25,000 bounty to have Flair put out of professional wrestling.
+On August 31, Bob Orton Jr. and Dick Slater attacked Flair by performing an aided piledriver.
+Flair was portrayed as suffering a serious neck injury, and they collected the bounty.
+Flair announced his retirement, but returned on September 21 by attacking Orton and Slater with a baseball bat.
+Their feud culminated at Starrcade.
+It later transpired the WWF's Vince McMahon offered to pay Race $250,000 to walk out on the NWA and join the WWF, in an attempted sabotage; Race rejected the offer.